| water environment international |

 Ph.D.
 Oceanography (Physics), Massachusetts Institute of Technology / Woods Hole Oceanographic Institution Joint Program, October 1988.
 Recipient, Carroll L. Wilson Award for post-doctoral research.

-B.S. in Chemistry, Colorado State University, June 1977.
+B.S.
+Chemistry, Colorado State University.
 National Merit Scholar.

 Undergraduate Studies, Miami University, Oxford, Ohio.
 Recipient, Caroline D. Blanchard Scholarship and National Merit Scholar.